Pesticides in Schools

 Minnesota schools that apply certain types of pesticides are required to provide notification to parents and school employees.
 For more information about notification and the requirements of the Parents' Right to Know Act, see Model Pesticide Notices.
 For additional information about school IPM and pesticide health risks, see contacts and links below.

 - IPM in Schools, Minnesota Department of Agriculture

 - IPM School Technical Resource Center, Purdue University

 - National School IPM Information Source, University of Florida

-- Integrated Pest Management in Schools, U.S. Environmental Protection Agency
+- Managing Pests in Schools, U.S. Environmental Protection Agency

 - Evaluating Your Pesticide Risk, Minnesota Department of Health

 - Minnesota Parents' Right to Know Act, Minnesota Department of Agriculture